Smylann/vizsgaprojekt_public/README.md

 name=README.md url=https://github.com/Smylann/vizsgaprojekt_public

-# Reddit 2 – A Modern Social News Platform
+# Hawktual – A Modern Social News Platform

 > A fully-featured social news platform where users can share content, discuss topics by category, vote on posts, and moderate community content. **Available on Web, iOS, Android, and Desktop.**